Jontom01/NarrativeMapper/README.md

 OPENAI_API_KEY="your-api-key-here"
 ```

-3. Before importing narrative_mapper, make sure to load your.env like this:
+3. Before importing narrative_mapper, make sure to load your .env like this:

 ```python
 from dotenv import load_dotenv